 Burundi’s government announced on Tuesday, June 9, that President Pierre Nkurunziza died on Monday, June 8, after 15 years in power and a recent election confirming his successor.

-He was taken ill on Saturday after watching a volleyball match and his condition improved on Sunday, but then surprisingly deteriorated on Monday while at Cinquantenaire Hospital in Karusi.
+He took ill on Saturday after watching a volleyball match and his condition improved on Sunday, but then surprisingly deteriorated on Monday while at Cinquantenaire Hospital in Karusi.
 National mourning of seven days was decreed.

 URGENT: Le Gouvernement de la République du Burundi annonce avec une très grande tristesse le décès inopiné de Son Excellence Pierre Nkurunziza, Président de la République du Burundi, survenu à l’Hôpital du Cinquantenaire de Karusi suite à un arrêt cardiaque ce 8 juin 2020. pic.twitter.com/PP46kKzAM5

 BREAKING: The government of the Republic of Burundi announces with a great sadness the unexpected death of his excellence Pierre Nkurunziza, President of the Republic of Burundi, which happened at the Cinquantenaire Hospital in Karusi after a heart attack this 8 June 2020

 Born in 1964, Nkurunziza lost his father as a young man to anti-Hutu violence.
 He then studied physical education and became a teacher.
 In 1995 he joined the rebellion with the National Council for the Defense of Democracy–Forces for the Defense of Democracy (CNDD-FDD) — after escaping an attack himself — and went on to rise through the ranks, eventually becoming president in 2005, with the end of the war and CNDD-FDD becoming a political party.

 He was very religious and often said he had been chosen by God for this role.